LevinGiersch/ZonalClimateAnalyzer/README.md

 ---

 ## 6 | Known Limitations
-- Only works under **Linux**.
-Support for Windows may be added in the future.
 - Only works for **shapefiles**.
 Support for eg. geojson may be added in the future.
 - Re‑downloads rasters each year; archive copies yourself for full reproducibility.

 ---

 ## 7 | Citation
 Always credit the **DWD Climate Data Center** when publishing derived work.

 > Deutscher Wetterdienst (2025): *Grids Germany – Annual*.
 https://opendata.dwd.de/climate_environment/CDC/grids_germany/annual/

----